monikagawryluk/mapty/README.md

-# Mapty
+# mapty

-Mapty is an application that allows users to log information about their workouts – locations, dates and parameters.
+mapty is an application that allows users to log information about their workouts – locations, dates and parameters.
 Two types of workouts can be added: running and cycling.

 Live demo: https://mapty-monika-gawryluk.netlify.app